-As of December 31, 2018, we had \$1.3 billion of federal net operating loss carryforwards ("NOLs") for U.S. income tax purposes, net of unrecognized tax benefits and valuation allowance, most of which will expire through 2037, if not utilized.
+As of December 31, 2019, we had \$2.2 billion of federal net operating loss carryforwards ("NOLs") for U.S. income tax purposes, net of unrecognized tax benefits and valuation allowance, most of which will expire through 2037, if not utilized.
 Section 382 of the Internal Revenue Code ("Section 382") imposes an annual limitation on the amount of a corporation's U.S. federal taxable income that can be offset by NOLs if it experiences an "ownership change," as defined by Section 382.
 We experienced ownership changes, as defined by Section 382, in 2004 and 2009.
 In addition, the acquisition of Southern Air in 2016 constituted an ownership change for that entity.
 Accordingly, the use of our NOLs generated prior to these ownership changes is subject to an annual limitation.
 If certain changes in our ownership occur prospectively, there could be an additional annual limitation on the amount of utilizable NOLs, which could have a material adverse effect on our business, results of operations and financial condition.

 We operate in multiple jurisdictions and may become subject to a wide range of income and other taxes.
 If our operations become subject to significant income and other taxes, this could have a material adverse effect on our business, results of operations and financial condition.
+In addition, certain of our companies participate in an aircraft leasing incentive program in Singapore and qualify for a related concessionary income tax rate.
+If these companies do not remain in the program or the related concessionary rate increases in the future, we could be subject to additional Singapore income tax, which could have a material adverse effect on our business, results of operations and financial condition.